 Like all other calculators, this one also uses the point as a decimal to separate the digits.
 However, there are only two digits displayed after the decimal point.
 As using two decimal places are convenient for calculating percentage and other calculations, there is an option of displaying four decimal places.
 Increasing the decimal places can help the users to calculate interest rates and other calculations.

-- So for increasing the number of digits displayed after the decimal point to four, press the gold shift key with DISP and key with the number four.
+- So to increase the number of digits displayed after the decimal point to four, press the gold shift key with DISP and key with the number four.
 Pressing these keys will display four digits after the point.

-- For going back to the original mode of displaying two digits, then you can press the gold shift DISP 2.
+- To go back to the original mode of displaying two digits, you can press the gold shift DISP 2.
 Pressing these keys will display two digits after the decimal point.

 - First, press the “C” key and hold it.
-Along with it also press the key “N” and “FV” together.
+Along with it press the keys “N” and “FV” together.
 Hold all these keys.

 - Now release all the keys together at the same time.

 - Following this step will make your calculator go blank and start displaying “CORP HP 2000”.